About MakerBot and Their Employee Advocacy Program

 Over the last several years, MakerBot has gone from a small startup working out of a garage in Brooklyn, to an office full of employees running the largest 3D design community in the world (with 360-degree views of New York City no less).

-As they grew, the need to put a more formal employee engagement plan into place became clear, while still trying to maintain the entrepreneurial and passionate spirit upon which MakerBot was founded.
+As they grew, the need to balance their entrepreneurial and passionate spirit with formalized ideas for employee engagement became clear.
 This effort resulted in the creation of Creative Council – a small internal group dedicated to being the “voice of the MakerBot employee.”
-Since the implementation of this program, MakerBot has been able to continue to drive forward their positive company culture and successfully keep employees engaged in new – and everyday! – activities and operations.
+Since the implementation of this program, MakerBot has been able to continue to drive forward their positive company culture and successfully keep employees engaged in new – and everyday – activities and operations.

 1. Identify Council Members

 MakerBot decided to assemble their Creative Council by inviting one member from each department to join the group as a representative.
 The requirements?
-You must be able to attend the monthly meeting and accurately express questions, ideas, and feedback on behalf of your departmental peers.
+You must be able to attend the monthly meeting and accurately express questions, ideas for employee engagement, and feedback on behalf of your departmental peers.